-The squeegee is the most important tool in the window cleaning process.
-If you’re serious about getting your windows cleaned like a pro, buy a good quality squeegee.
+The squeegee is the most important tool in the cleaning of windows process.
+If you’re serious about cleaning your windows like a pro, buy a good quality squeegee.
 A quality squeegee will come assembled in three pieces.
 The handle, the channel and the piece of rubber supported by the channel.
 The rubber can be turned over when it gets old, and then replaced when both sides have worn out.

 There are various sizes to choose from depending on the size of the windows you’ll be cleaning.
 I own several and use them according to the window I’m cleaning.

 You’ll also need a wet cover for your squeegee.
 Again get the proper size to fit your squeegee.
-Some covers come in different textures to help with scrubbing off debris that’s stuck to the window.
-Wet covers are machine washable and can be used over and over again before needing to be replaced.
+Some covers come in different textures to help scrub off debris stuck to the window.
+Wet covers are machine washable and can be used repeatedly before needing to be replaced.

-The best homemade window cleaning solution is to just add a couple of gallons of water and about a teaspoon of dishwashing liquid in your bucket, and you’re ready to go for window washing.
-Some people also opt to use vinegar and water to clean windows.
+The best homemade window cleaning solution is adding just a couple of gallons of water and about a teaspoon of dishwashing liquid to your bucket, and you’re ready to go for window washing.
+Some people also opt to use vinegar and water to make the best solution to clean windows.
 It’s up to you to use a scrubber or a sponge.
-A scrubber works great and is worth buying if you have a lot of medium to large panes of glass.
-But a good-quality sponge is all you really need, especially if most of your windowpanes are small.
+A scrubber works great and is worth buying if you have medium to large glass panes.
+But a good-quality sponge is all you need, especially if most of your windowpanes are small.

 Step one for cleaning windows